ncsa/hydro_documentation/docs/source/user-guide/file-mgmt.rst

 Transferring Many Files or Large Files with Globus
 ---------------------------------------------------

 Globus is a web-based file transfer system that works in the background to move files between systems with Globus `endpoints <https://docs.globus.org/faq/globus-connect-endpoints/#what_is_an_endpoint>`_.
-See `Transferring Files - Globus <https://docs.ncsa.illinois.edu/en/proposed_changes/common/transfer.html#globus>`_ for complete instructions on using Globus.
+See `Transferring Files - Globus <https://docs.ncsa.illinois.edu/en/proposed_changes/common/transfer.html#globus>`_ for complete instructions on using Globus with NCSA computing resources.

 The Hydro endpoint collection name is: **NFI Hydro**